ApostolosTsimogiannis/DS.2/Manual/README.md

 Add remaining compenets as shown below.
-For the tail boom support brackets there are options how to set them up.
+For the tail boom support brackets, there are options how to set them up.
 A single tighening bracket can be used along with a plain one (shown below) or two tightening brackets can be used.
 The top piece needs threads cut into it where the M3x25 will thread into.
-All parts assembled with screws for plastic 2.9x10.
+All parts assembled with screws for plastic.

 A locating screw must be added on the underside of the rear bracket.
 This will be done later, after the tail has been assembled and the tail belt tensioned.